 Before comparing the no-coupon and full-coupon recovery model pricing errors, we analyze the misspecification errors.
 Using the unbiased estimates from the nocoupon recovery model as inputs, the misspecification error is computed as the difference in prices using the full-coupon recovery instead of the no-coupon recovery model.
 The full-coupon recovery model can only exhibit a worse fit if misspecification errors are present.
 If they are zero, the two models are the same.
-Recall that the misspecification error is approximately equal to $Cd_tp(t, t_1)Q(t, t_1)m(m+1)/2$ .
-This approximation is quite accurate in capturing any variation in misspecification is assumed to depend only on the rating.
-The ratings-based valuation model is consistent with numerous pronouncements from the Basel Committee on Banking Supervision (2010, 2017).
-It performs poorly primarily because of the erroneous assumption that all firms that have the same rating have the same risk; analyzing it is therefore less relevant when comparing no-coupon and full-coupon recovery models.
+Recall that the misspecification error is approximately equal to $Cd_tp(t,t_1)Q(t,t_1)m(m+1)/2$.
+This approximation is quite accurate in capturing any variation in misspecification errors.
+When we regress actual on predicted misspecification error approximation formula is multiplicative in coupon rate, recovery rate, default probability and maturity.
+From the summary statistics of those four (reported in Tables 1 and 4) we already know that there will be a substantial fraction of the sample for which the misspecification errors are small.